 On February 16, 2018, the Issuer issued \$125,000 aggregate principal amount of its 4.50% exchangeable senior notes due February 2023 (the "February 2023 Notes") in a private placement (the "Offering") to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-In connection with the Offering, the Issuer granted the initial purchasers of the February 2023 Notes a 30-day option to purchase up to an additional \$18,750 aggregate principal amount of the February 2023 Notes, which was fully exercised on February 16, 2018.
+In connection with the Offering, the Issuer granted the initial purchasers of the February

+2023 Notes a 30-day option to purchase up to an additional \$18,750 aggregate principal amount of the February 2023 Notes, which was fully exercised on February 16, 2018.
 Net proceeds received by the Company, after issuance costs and discounts, were approximately \$137,560.
-The February 2023 Notes were the Company's senior unsecured obligations and ranked equally in right of payment with all of the Company's existing and future senior unsecured indebtedness and effectively junior to any of the Company's existing and future secured indebtedness.
+The February 2023 Notes were the Company's senior unsecured obligations and ranked equally in right of payment with all of the Company's existing and future senior unsecured indebtedness and effectively junior to any of the Company's existing and future secured indebtedness, to the extent of the value of the assets securing such indebtedness.